StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 Sunset Beach is actually a couple of small beaches on the north side of False Creek near the Vancouver Aquatic Centre .
 These beaches tend to be less busy than English Bay Beach.

-There is a small off-leash dog beach located just next to the Burrard Street Bridge in False Creek.
+There is a small off-leash dog beach located just next to the Burrard Street Bridge.

 There are a number of named parks that are on English Bay such as Morton Park, Alexandra Park, and Sunset Beach Park.